 A popular use for oceanfront rental homes is small weddings.
 Couples rent a magnificent oceanfront home with an open floor plan, have their wedding on the beach and their reception in the rental house or around the pool.
 Rental houses are also used for wedding accommodations, even if the wedding is not on site.
 It’s easy to find a large house for the whole wedding party or several houses close together.
 Not all rental companies allow events such as weddings in their homes, and most require an additional security deposit if you are planning a wedding in the house.

-With 11,000 rental homes on the Outer Banks, it’s a sure bet that everyone can find the perfect house!
+With almost 20,000 Outer Banks rental homes, it’s a sure bet that everyone can find the perfect house!
 The homes of the Outer Banks offer an incredible variety of amenities, all of which are well-advertised to attract renters.
-You can expect the basics—ac/heat, cable TV, stereos, telephones, washer/dryers, all kitchen appliances, standard indoor furniture and outdoor furniture, cooking utensils and equipment, blankets, comforters and pillows, and equipment for normal housekeeping.
+You can expect the basics — ac/heat, cable TV, stereos, telephones, washer/dryers, all kitchen appliances, standard indoor furniture and outdoor furniture, cooking utensils and equipment, blankets, comforters and pillows and equipment for normal housekeeping.
 Most homes offer outdoor showers, beach equipment and grills as well.
-You might find a few rustic cottages with no air-conditioning, TV or phones, but those are very few and far between.
+You might find a few retro cottages with no air-conditioning, TV or phones, but those are very few and far between.

-As more and more rental houses come on the market, owners are adding more and more amenities to attract renters.
-What used to be considered luxury is now almost standard – hot tubs, private pools, whirlpool tubs, DVD libraries, CD players, fireplaces and game rooms.
-Other amenities you can find include home theaters, whole-house audio systems, media centers, gourmet kitchens, home gyms or fitness equipment, internet service, elevators, outdoor play sets for kids, pet accommodations and more.
+With a lot of competition in the rental market, owners try to keep ahead of the pack by adding more amenities to attract renters.
+What used to be considered luxury is now almost standard — hot tubs, private pools, whirlpool tubs, DVD libraries, high-end music systems, fireplaces, WiFi and game rooms.
+Other amenities you can find include keyless entry and check-in by mail, home theaters, whole-house audio systems, media centers, gourmet kitchens, home gyms or fitness equipment, elevators, outdoor play sets for kids, pet accommodations and more.

 What to Bring

-Groceries, including condiments and spices, toiletries, paper products, cleaning products, linens and towels (unless you choose to rent these) and your personal items.
+In most cases, you’ll need to bring your own groceries, along with toiletries, paper products, cleaning products and your personal items.
 Some homes have cribs and high chairs, computers, bicycles, volleyball courts and other offerings, and those amenities are usually listed in brochure or website.

 If the house doesn’t have all the items you need, you don’t necessarily have to bring everything from home.
 Many of the rental agencies now rent linens and towels.
 Plus there are several equipment rental companies on the Outer Banks that offer linens, baby equipment, bicycles and strollers, all sorts of beach gear, sports equipment, stereos, grills and just about anything else you could want.